 Oncology Social Work

-We recognize and respect that not all individuals are the same and that each person has his/her own needs, questions and concerns when dealing with a serious illness.
-Listed below are some of the areas that your social worker may be of assistance to you.
+No two people are the same, and needs, questions and concerns are unique, too.
+Listed below are some of the areas that your social worker may be able to assist you with:

 - Financial concerns/assistance